 2. Swag and Merchandise

-Branded swag and merchandise allow attendees to take home a tangible reminder of the event that they can use and wear long after it has ended.
+Branded swag and merchandise allow attendees to take home a tangible reminder of the event they can use and wear long after it ends.

 When selecting merchandise, think about what attendees would use and appreciate.
 Some popular choices include t-shirts, hats, tote bags, and water bottles.
 Consider other items like notebooks, pens, or phone cases.
-To know more about what swags you can give as an event organiser, read our blog, ‘35 Best Conference Swag Ideas To Impress Your Event Attendees‘.
+To learn more about what swag you can give as an event organizer, read our blog, ‘35 Best Conference Swag Ideas To Impress Your Event Attendees‘.

-Ensure that the merchandise features the event’s logo and colour scheme prominently, as it will help attendees associate the merchandise with the event and reinforce the event’s branding.
+Ensure that the merchandise prominently features the event’s logo and color scheme.
+This will help attendees associate the merchandise with the event and reinforce its branding.

-Regarding merchandise, quality matters; choose durable and comfortable materials to wear or use.
-Doing this will ensure that attendees are likelier to keep and use the merchandise long after the event.
+Quality matters when it comes to merchandise.
+Choose durable and comfortable materials to wear or use.
+This will ensure that attendees are likelier to keep and use the merchandise long after the event.

 3. Sponsorship Integration